jfox16/hs-lookup/README.md

-# HSLookup.com
+# HSLookup.net
 ## [👉Try it here!💻](http://hslookup.net)

-A ReactJS webapp to look up Hearthstone cards and generate useful statistics.
+HSLookup is a ReactJS webapp to look up Hearthstone cards and generate useful statistics.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).